alttch/eva3/doc/faq.rst

 Is this a "smart home"?
 =======================

-EVA is a universal system used for the construction of both "smart home" and automated control system (`ICS
+EVA ICS is a universal system used for the construction of both "smart home" and automated control system (`ICS
 <https://en.wikipedia.org/wiki/Industrial_control_system>`_) in an industrial
 enterprise.